 Anyone can get skin cancer, but it’s more common if you:

 - Are 50 or older.

-- Have a family member who’s had skin cancer.
+- Have a family member who has had skin cancer.

 - Have light skin, hair and eyes.